YoannDev90/rinthy-website/.github/CLA.md

 ## How to Sign

-To sign this CLA, simply comment "I agree" on this pull request.
+To sign this CLA, simply comment "I agree to sign the CLA" on this pull request.

 ## Project Attribution